Acting as a power of attorney

 If you are likely to use it fairly regularly, it’s probably worth paying for certified copies too.
 That way you won’t need to wait for the power of attorney to be returned each time.

 Each organisation that you deal with might ask for different documentation.
 It’s worth keeping a note of this so that you know what you need for next time.
 At Just the main things that we will need to see before we can accept the power of attorney are:

 - The original copy, or an original ink certified copy.

-This means that the document will need to be certified on every page by a solicitor, stock broker or notary public (someone who is authorised to certify documents and is usually also a solicitor).
+This means that the document will need to be certified on every page by a solicitor, stock broker, registered financial intermediary, donor (providing they have mental capacity) or notary public (someone who is authorised to certify documents and is usually also a solicitor).
 To certify it they will need to see the original and the copy to confirm that the copy is accurate.

 - A relevant power of attorney.

 If you are representing someone on matters related to property, the power of attorney must give you the authority to do this.
 A health and welfare power of attorney, for example, wouldn’t do this.
 You can read more about the different powers of attorney and what they do, here.